 The Feed In Tariff was introduced by the government in April 2010 to encourage the uptake of renewable energy, at both a commercial, and a domestic level.
 It pays income to owners of solar PV generators based on the actual generation of their systems.
 The payments are made irrespective of whether or not you use the electricity generated – but of course the more you use, the more your savings are.

 In short, anybody installing a qualifying renewable energy system is able to benefit in three ways:

-- A guaranteed payment for every unit of electricity generated by the system (irrespective of whether or not that electricity is being used)
+· A guaranteed payment for every unit of electricity generated by the system

 At a domestic level, an average 4kW system costing, say, £6,000 to install, would generate in excess of 3500kWh (units of electricity) a year.

 · Export payment of £88